Burnelli lifting fuselage & 100-year-old conspiracy theory

 According to this video, everything from the form of a fuselage to the placement of fuel tanks, seats and seatbelts is either accidentally or intentionally dangerous to passengers and will kill and maim them in an event the landing goes just slightly wrong.
 And, supposedly, those go wrong all the time, because aircraft are designed to have unreasonably high landing speeds and are just waiting for the smallest mistake to smash into the ground, killing everybody aboard in a horrible way.

-Aircraft that use Brunelli design are different, though.
+Aircraft that use Burnelli design are different, though.
 They are sturdier, have reasonably located fuel tanks, low landing speeds and in general are the safest thing that could exist in aviation.
 Convinced yet?

 Probably not, and that is a result of years and years of brainwashing by large aviation companies that try to suppress this revolutionary design.

-But this does not mean that we should not examine the Brunelli design separately from the image of the designer.
+But this does not mean that we should not examine the Burnelli design separately from the image of the designer.

-The main claim of the proponents of the Brunelli design is its safety.
+The main claim of the proponents of the Burnelli design is its safety.
 It is said to be more survivable – “designed to crash”, not unlike, for example, cars.

 But the way that result is achieved raises some questions.
 The first argument is that those aircraft would be sturdier, disregarding many of the weight-reduction techniques used by contemporary aircraft manufacturers.